 - He must be 18 years of age and of sound moral character.

 If you meet those requirements, we suggest you contact your local Masonic lodge.
-A list of Connecticut Blue Lodges, sorted by location, may be found at the Grand Lodge of Connecticut website lodge directory.
+A list of Connecticut Blue Lodges, sorted by location, may be found at the Grand Lodge of Connecticut website lodge locator.
 Call the phone number for the lodge and leave a message.
 Or, see when they are meeting and plan to arrive early (at least 30 minutes early) before the meeting and speak with some of the brothers.
-To obtain further information directly from the Grand Lodge of Connecticut, you may fill out a webform on their site.
+To obtain further information directly from the Grand Lodge of Connecticut, see their contact page.

-If you have more questions concerning Freemasonry and if joining the fraternity may be right for you, the Grand Lodge of Connecticut’s “What is Freemasonry” information page can answer many of your questions.
+If you have more questions concerning Freemasonry and if joining the fraternity may be right for you, the Grand Lodge of Connecticut’s “What is Freemasonry” can answer many of your questions.